Psychology of learning: John Broadus Watson

 John Broadus Watson (1878–1958) also used this method of learning (e.g., he caused a young child, not previously afraid of furry animals, to become frightened of them) and argued that it was sufficient for the science of psychology, specifically behaviorism.
 Watson is often referred to as being the founder of the school of behaviorism.
 From 1920 to 1960, this school influenced a great deal of North American psychology.
+John Watson may also be known as one of the biggest contributors to marketing and advertising, using his knowledge about behaviorism to predict and control responses from the consumers.

 Burrhus F. Skinner

 Burrhus F. Skinner (1904-1990) developed operant conditioning, in which specific behaviors resulted from stimuli, which caused them to appear more or less frequently.
 By the 1920s, John B. Watson's ideas had become popular and influential in the world of psychology and classical conditioning was being explored by other behaviorists.
-Skinner's was one of these behaviorists.
+Skinner was one of these behaviorists.
 He thought that in order to understand behavior we needed to look at the causes of an action and its consequences.
 He called this operant conditioning.
 Skinner is referred to as the father of operant conditioning but his theory stems from the works presented by Edward Thorndike.